 Facebook, Twitter, and other social networks let you share links to a quiz.
 You can send a block of text along with a lead image that is grabbed automatically from the shared URL.

-Using a quiz maker like Riddle, the main or title image of the quiz will automatically become the share image for social sharing.
+Using an online quiz maker like Riddle, the main or title image of the quiz will automatically become the share image for social sharing.

 Our top tips for picking the right image for your online quiz: